What is the New Hampshire franchise tax

 Due dates and deadlines

-For calendar-year filers, BPT and BET annual returns are generally due April 15.
+For calendar-year filers, BPT and BET annual returns are generally due April 15, tracking the federal deadline; confirm against current New Hampshire DRA instructions each year.
 Partnership and other entity-specific variations may apply, so consult the current New Hampshire Department of Revenue Administration guidance for your entity type.

 Estimated payments are required quarterly if the expected liability exceeds certain thresholds.
-For BPT, estimated payments are required if the expected tax liability exceeds $200.
-For BET, estimated payments are required if the expected tax liability exceeds $200.
+According to the 2025 BT-Summary Instructions, estimated payments are required if the expected BPT tax liability is $200 or more, and if the expected BET tax liability is $260 or more.

 Penalties and compliance

-Additional penalties may apply for electronic payment non-compliance or failure to maintain registered agent information and file annual reports, potentially leading to administrative suspension or dissolution.
+Additional penalties may apply for electronic payment non-compliance or failure to maintain registered agent information and file your New Hampshire annual report, potentially leading to administrative suspension or dissolution.

 New Hampshire franchise tax filing requirements